 We were always thinking ahead whenever it came to earning and saving money.

-However, the opposite is true when you aren’t saving money which was a situation we didn’t want to be in.
+However, the opposite is true when you aren’t saving money, which we didn’t want to be.

 How would we make our money work for us?